 The construction in progress account represents costs incurred on various construction projects currently underway that as of the balance sheet date have not been completed and placed into service.
-The construction in progress account consists primarily of costs incurred related to the construction of 10 homes to be used in Pure Cycle's single-family rental business and water facilities being constructed, which Pure Cycle anticipates will be placed in service during the next 12 months.
-During the three and nine months ended May 31,

-2023, the Company incurred \$1.7 million and \$4.5 million of costs related to construction of single-family rental units and water and wastewater construction projects.
-During the three and nine months ended May 31, 2023, the Company capitalized \$0.1 million and \$0.7 million of costs as projects were completed and placed into service.
+The construction in progress account consists primarily of costs incurred relating to water facilities being constructed, which Pure Cycle anticipates will be placed in service during the next 12 months.
+During the three months ended November 30, 2023, the Company incurred \$1.7 million of costs related to construction in Sky Ranch and water and wastewater construction projects.
+The Company capitalized \$1.3 million of costs as projects were completed and placed into service during the three months ended November 30, 2023.